mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 Minion and sentry projectiles will have to have `Projectile.DamageType = DamageClass.Summon;` (in case of minions, in addition to `Projectile.minion = true;`).

 ### Equip Textures
 1.4 includes support for a new streamlined armor texture format.
+This affects `EquipType.HandsOn/HandsOff/Body`.
 Tools to help porting:
 * [Sprite Transformer](https://forums.terraria.org/index.php?threads/sprite-transformer-quickly-transform-body-sprite-sheets-from-1-3-to-1-4.96210/) (Note: The arm and shoulder related frames will most likely be wrong, you have to manually adjust them for now)
 * [Sheet reference](https://cdn.discordapp.com/attachments/176975207800504321/852404448847986718/armor-template-3.png)